conda-forge/harp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `harp` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `harp, r-harp` can be installed with `conda`:

 ```
-conda install harp
+conda install harp r-harp
 ```

 or with `mamba`:

 ```
-mamba install harp
+mamba install harp r-harp
 ```

 It is possible to list all of the versions of `harp` available on your platform with `conda`: